1. Introduction

 4.1 Collection

 In some instances, one of our partner organisations may refer you to us.
-In these instances, should you confirm your interest our partner organisation will be independent controllers of your information.
+In these instances, should you confirm your interest our partner organisation will be independent controllers of your information and you should refer to their privacy policy for information about how they may process your data.
 Any processing of your information through OMED will be covered in this notice, or as part of other information provided to you.

 There may be instances where we refer you to a partner organisation, in which case, the other organisation will be the data controller for any data submitted to them.